afiodorov/afiodorov.github.io/_posts/2015-11-13-scary-and-obvious.md

 # II.
 Physical causality contrasted with logical causality

 Bayesian dependence is also known as logical causality.
-Examples, where orthodoxy treats events are independent, but Bayesians treat them as dependent,
+Examples, where orthodoxy treats events as independent, but Bayesians treat them as dependent,
 include:

 ### Coin tosses